Funding by Bathscape (Updated 20 May 2021)

 Dan Merrett said “a key factor in the award of this grant has been the convergence between Bathscape’s and FLHF’s vision and objectives, and the commitment evident in the fantastic work undertaken by FLHF’s volunteer workforce in the last four months since the launch of FLHF”.

-- Bath in Bloom: funding for rakes and wheelbarrows
+- Bath in Bloom: funding for four rakes, two wheelbarrows and 250 cowslip plug plants

 - The Conservation Volunteers (TCV): 950 saplings, with guards and canes